matbloch/coding_quickstarter/CMake/cmake.md

 `find_package(Foo)`

-- Given the name "Foo", it looks for a file called "FooConfig.cmake" or "foo-config.cmake"
+- Given the name "Foo", it looks for a file called "FooConfig.cmake" or "foo-config.cmake" in the directories listed in `CMAKE_MODULE_PATH`

 **2. `find<packageName>.cmake`**